 The Graduate Handbook is intended to familiarize graduate students with the procedures, policies, and expectations of the University of Central Florida Graduate program.

 It is the student's responsibility to review and become familiar with all graduate policies.
-See links to the UCF Graduate Catalog and the UCF College of Graduate Studies Graduate Student Handbook below.
+See links to the UCF Graduate Catalog and the UCF College of Graduate Studies Graduate Student Handbook below to review each policy.